Subaru-PFS/ics_cobraOps/python/ics/cobraOps/README.md

 ## TargetGroup.py

 Defines the `TargetGroup` class.
-This class is used to represent the properties (xy coordinates and source id) of a group of PFS targets.
+This class is used to represent the properties (xy coordinates, source id and priority) of a group of PFS targets.

 The class can deal with NULL targets, which are the targets of unassigned cobras.

-Probably in the future we should add a target priority property...

 ## TargetSelector.py